 If your case does go into litigation, then it may not settle for a number of years.
 The discovery phase following the filing of lawsuit can be anywhere between 6 to 12 months.
 The good news is that most personal injury cases never go to trial.

 Did you know that there are over 4 million dog bites every year in the United States, and that every 5th bite requires costly medical attention?
 A dog bite is not an injury to play around with.
 Dog bites often result in steep medical bills and debilitating injuries.
 Do not hesitate to seek medical treatment if you’ve been attacked by a dog.

-A dog bite injury can result in costly medical bills and inconvenient injuries.
 If the dog that injured you is someone’s pet, the dog owner’s home insurance policy is liable for your injuries.
-Assaulted individuals may be reluctant to file because it is someone they know or are friends with the dog’s owner.
-But, the attorneys at the Advocates Law understand these hesitations, and will navigate you through the litigation process in a professional and sensitive manner.
+Assaulted individuals may be reluctant to file a claim because oftentimes the dog owner is someone they know or are even friends with.
+We here at The Advocates Law understand such hesitations and will help navigate you through the litigation process in a professional and sensitive manner.

 Dog Bite Injuries and Dog Bite Laws

 In some dog bite cases, the victim is found to have provoked the dog in question.
 This means the victim has been determined to be person at fault for the attack.
 If the facts of the case point to the victim as the reason the dog was provoked or that the dog was responding in self-defense, then the victim is to blame despite the injury.

 Another important factor in determining fault is the age of the victim.
 Unfortunately, it is common for children to be bitten by dogs, and often they accidentally provoked the animal in some fashion.
 Taking the age of the victim into consideration, the legal standing of a dog bite case of, say, a 2-year-old will almost certainly be handled differently than that of a 16-year-old victim.